-We also offer great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.
+Our nonprofit team also enjoys great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.

-This social services position with our nonprofit earns a competitive wage of $17 - $18/hour, depending on experience.
+This social services position with our nonprofit earns a competitive wage of $19 - $20 per hour, depending on experience.
 We also offer great benefits, including medical, dental, vision, short- and long-term disability, a 403(B) pension plan, a flexible spending account (FSA), a health reimbursement account (HRA), an employee assistance program, paid time off (PTO), paid sick leave, 7 paid holidays, and referral bonuses.
 If this sounds like the right opportunity to work in a group home for you, apply today!

 ABOUT COMMUNITY ACCESS SERVICES